 All job seekers should be prepared to answer some teamwork interview questions, (“Tell me about a time…”) because they will almost certainly come up in your next interview.

 Based on our top interview expert’s experience consulting with both hiring organizations and job seekers, we can tell you that teamwork interview questions are the most common of all of the behavioral interview questions you will be asked.

-This is probably because the ability to work with others is considered critical for most positions — from entry- to C-level.
+This is because the ability to work with others is considered critical for most positions — from entry- to C-level.

-Teamwork behavioral questions can be general:
+Teamwork interview questions can be general:

 - Tell me about a team project that you worked on.

 - Describe a project that required input from people at different levels in the organization.

 You may also get questions that focus on how you have handled a challenging team dynamic:

 - Tell me about a time when you worked with a difficult team member.

 (This one is a favorite of hiring managers, so you may also want to read our post on answering behavioral questions about managing conflict)